japinli/leetcode/README.md

 [Replace Elements with Greatest Element on Right Side]: ./1299-Replace.Elements.with.Greatest.Element.on.Right.Side/
 [Find N Unique Integers Sum up to Zero]: ./1304-Find.N.Unique.Integers.Sum.up.to.Zero/
 [Decompress Run-Length Encoded List]: ./1313.Decompress.Run.Length.Encoded.List/
+[The K Weakest Rows in a Matrix]: ./1337-The.K.Weakest.Rows.in.a.Matrix/
 [Check If N and Its Double Exist]: ./1346-Check.If.N.and.Its.Double.Exist/
 [Count Negative Numbers in a Sorted Matrix]: ./1351-Count.Negative.Numbers.in.a.Sorted.Matrix/
 [How Many Numbers Are Smaller Than the Current Number]: ./1365-How.Many.Numbers.Are.Smaller.Than.the.Current.Number/